Table of Contents

 Country Specific Protection

 Countries issue their own patents.
 A patent is only enforceable in the country where issued.
 U.S. patents protect the right to control the making, using, and selling in the United States.
 The international applications (PCT/Hague) seek patent protection in other countries and the United States.
 An international patent application (PCT/Hague) has two stages.
 The international application is the initial stage.
 The national stage application is the second stage.
 A separate application is required in each country where patent protection is sought.
-What does patent pending mean?
-It means an invention has an application on file in the country where the claim is made.

 International Patent Applications